Pitt Printing: Frequently Asked Questions

 How does Pitt Printing benefit me?

-Pitt Printing gives you the ability to send jobs to printers from outside the Computing Labs.
-You no longer have to bring the file you want to print to a Computing Lab.
-You also have the option of printing documents on any of the Pitt Print Stations located in the CSSD Computing Labs, residence halls, and other convenient locations throughout campus.
-Additionally, the service enables you to print documents from applications that are not installed on Computing Lab computers.
-Pitt Printing is the University-supported method for securely printing documents from outside the Computing Labs.
+Pitt Printing gives you the ability to send jobs to printers from outside the Student Computing Labs.
+You no longer have to bring the file you want to print to a Student Computing Lab.
+You also have the option of printing documents on any of the Pitt Print Stations located in the Student Computing Labs, residence halls, and other convenient locations throughout campus.
+Additionally, the service enables you to print documents from applications that are not installed on Student Computing Lab computers.
+Pitt Printing is the University-supported method for securely printing documents from outside the Student Computing Labs.

 How does Pitt Printing work?